deva666/KValidation/README.md

 ```
 ----------------------------------------------------
 ### Contributing ###
-Contributions are always welcome, just start the project and submit a pull request.
+Contributions are always welcome, just fork the project and submit a pull request.

 ---------------------------------------------------